risk-first/website/estimating/Kitchen-Cabinet.md

 If the supplier is short on opportunities or funds, there is a tendency to under-estimate.
 That's because the [Feature Risk](/Feature-Risk.md) is a problem for the supplier _in the future_, whereas their [Funding Risk](/Scarcity-Risk.md/funding-risk) is a problem _right now_.

 You can often see suppliers under-bid on projects because of this future discounting, which we discussed before in [Evaluating-Risk](/Evaluating-Risk.md/discounting).

+This analysis also suggests something else:   the process of giving and accepting estimates _transfers risk_.
+This is a key point which we'll return to [later](Control.md).

 ### Too-Late Risk